jiangwenyuan/nuster/README.md

 `use-stale TIME` permits using the stale cache to serve clients for TIME seconds if the cache cannot be updated due to backend error.

 The max value of use-stale is 2147483647.

+### inactive off|TIME

+Determines whether or not to delete the cache that are not accessed during TIME seconds regardless of the validity.
+By default, inactive is set to off(0).

+Note that it is not guaranteed that the cache get removed after TIME inactive.
+If the clean process accesses the cache first, then the data get removed.
+If a new request comes first, then the last access time of the cache gets updated and the cache will not be deleted.
+In the case of disk file, the atime of the file is not used, so when nuster restarts, the last access time is set to the loaded time.

+The max value of inactive is 2147483647.

 ### code CODE1,CODE2...